 If revenue this day is $1000, and there were 50 users who made at least one purchase,

 ARPPU = 1000 / 50 = $20.

 The Installs chart shows the total number of users who have installed the app for the first time, as well as any reinstalls by existing users.
 This includes multiple installations by the same user on different devices.
 Please note that incomplete downloads or installations that are canceled before completion are not counted toward the install count.

 Please note that If your app has in-app user authentication, the Installs chart may also include the count of new logged-in users who have accessed your app multiple times.
 For more details please check our SDK documentation for identifying users.

 The number of currently active subscriptions.

-The number of active subscriptions segmented by auto-renew status which indicates whether or not this subscription will be renewed to the next period.
+The number of active subscriptions segmented by renewal status, which indicates whether or not this subscription will be renewed in the next period.

-The number of subscriptions that are currently in the Billing Issue state
+The number of trials that are currently active.

 The number of refunded purchases and subscriptions.